macformula/racecar/docs/docs/tutorials/debugging.md

 You must have a compiled binary file to be able to load it onto the board for debugging.
 If you have not yet compiled your program, refer to the [Compiling a Project](../firmware/compile-project.md) guide.

 Once you have compiled your program, plug in your board and run the following commands.
 They follow a similar structure to the `make` commands used for compiling.
+You do not need to flash your program onto the board before debugging (this is done by GDB).

 !!! warning
     The OpenOCD command must be run before the GDB command.